lucywang000/clj-statecharts/docs/content/docs/parallel-states.md

 Currently these use cases are not supported:

-- Transitions defined on the root of a parallel node are ignored
+- Transitions defined on the parallel node itself are ignored
 - In a statecharts where a hierarchical node has a parallel node as its child, and the current active child is this parallel node:
   - It's not possible to transition out of the parallel node (but could